joeMalmsten/ionicBones/README.md

 This will begin the test task which will run the tests, then continue to watch for any changes on tested files.
 Once the tests run once a coverage/ directory will be created containing a visual code coverage report you can view by opening Index.html.

 ## Issues
-Go ahead and make an issue on this repo or contact jmalmste.
+Go ahead and make an issue on this repo.

+## License

+The code is available under the [MIT License](LICENSE.md).